schoeberl/wildcat/README.md

  * [Rocket Chip](https://github.com/ucb-bar/rocket-chip) the Berkeley processor including the tools (e.g., compiler)
  * [YARVI](https://github.com/tommythorn/yarvi) a RISC-V implementation in Verilog.
 Probably the first publicly available implementation that is synthesizabe for an FPGA.

-## Notes

-Why wildcat?
+## Why Wildcat?

 The day before starting this project I was running in the Wildcat Canyon in Tilden park.
-Very nice area.
+A very nice area.

 ## Note Collection

+Scribbles related to RISC-V projects and tools:

  * [Collection of Notes](doc)